tkchanat/portfolio/docs/notes/microfacet.md

 # Microfacet Theory
 There is a well-written paper by Eric Heitz[^1] explaining every details about the microfacet theory.
 I highly recommend everyone to read it to get a thorough understanding from beginning to end.
-The stuff I write is just an abstract plus my own understanding (prone to misinformation).
-I am happy to correct this page anytime.
+The stuff I write here was just my rough understanding of the work, happy to correct this page anytime.

 ## Radiance on Surface
 Here is the definition of radiance from wikipedia.